-The Financial Aid Committee uses the School and Student Services (SSS) as the basis for its determination of what a family is expected to contribute toward educational expenses.
+The Financial Aid Committee uses the School and Student Services (SSS) website as the basis for its determination of what a family is expected to contribute toward educational expenses.
 The SSS methodology takes into consideration such things as taxable and non-taxable income, assets and investments, and makes allowances for things such as daily living expenses.
 The formula also considers family size and the number of children attending tuition-charging schools.
 We also account for factors relevant to living in Los Angeles and attending Harvard-Westlake.
 The Harvard-Westlake Financial Aid office makes all final decisions on grants.

-We consider that parents have an obligation to contribute to the extent they can to their children’s educational expenses.
-We account for the assets and income of parents .
+We believe all parents have an obligation to contribute to their children’s education.
 We cannot be bound by the assertion that one parent has disclaimed legally or otherwise any responsibility for educational expenses.
-If either parent has remarried, we will consider the income and assets of the step-parent, keeping in mind the obligation of that step-parent to his or her children.
-If either parent lives in a household with another adult, we may consider the assets and income of that person, depending on circumstances.
-In view of this, parents and their current spouses need to fill out a separate PFS form.
+If either parent has remarried, we will consider the income and assets of the step-parent, keeping in mind the obligation of that step-parent to their children.
+If either parent lives in a household with another adult, we may consider the assets of that person.

 We believe that families bear the primary responsibility for the education of their children, therefore we expect both parents to contribute to the cost of tuition.
 If a parent is not working for pay, additional income equal to tuition will be imputed into the tuition calculation.
 This policy attempts to account for income a parent could earn by choosing to work.